Detroit–Windsor tunnel: Operations since 2007

 In 2007, billionaire Manuel Moroun, owner of the nearby Ambassador Bridge, attempted to purchase the American side of the tunnel.
-In 2008, the City of Windsor controversially attempted to purchase the American side for $75 million, but the deal fell through after a scandal involving then-Detroit Mayor Kwame Kilpatrick.
+In 2008, the City of Windsor and mayor Eddie Francis controversially attempted to purchase the American side for $75 million as part of a loan package with Detroit, but the deal fell through after a scandal involving then-Detroit Mayor Kwame Kilpatrick.

 Soon afterward, the city's finances were badly hit in a recession and the tunnel's future was in question.
-Following Detroit's July 2013 bankruptcy filing, Windsor Mayor Eddie Francis said that his city would consider purchasing Detroit's half of the tunnel if it was offered for sale.
+Following Detroit's July 2013 bankruptcy filing, Francis said Windsor would again consider purchasing Detroit's half of the tunnel if it was offered for sale.

 On July 25, 2013, the lessor, manager and operator of the tunnel, Detroit Windsor Tunnel LLC, and its parent company, American Roads, LLC, voluntarily filed for chapter 11 bankruptcy protection in the United States Bankruptcy Court for the Southern District of New York.
 The American lease was eventually purchased by Syncora Guarantee, a Bermuda-based insurance company.
 Soon afterward, the lease with Detroit was extended to 2040.
 Both Syncora and Windsor retained the Windsor-Detroit Tunnel Corporation to manage the daily operations and upkeep of the tunnel.
 In May 2018, Syncora sold its interest in American Roads, LLC for $220 million to DIF Capital Partners, a Dutch-based investment fund management company specializing in infrastructure assets.

 A $21.6 million renovation of the tunnel began in October 2017 to replace the aging concrete ceiling, along with other improvements to the infrastructure.
 Completion of the project was initially scheduled for June 2018, but is ongoing as of 2021.